cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 Now we know everything we need: to run an interactive shell session in the Joomla container, just run `docker compose exec joomla /bin/sh` to *jump* into the Joomla container (*and `docker compose exec joomladb /bin/sh` for the MySQL container*).

-Let us rewind for a few seconds because it is quite complicated to understand.
+Let us rewind for a few seconds because It's complicated to understand.

-On our computer, in your Linux console, if you type `pwd` to get the current folder, you will see `/tmp/joomla` because it is the directory we have used in the tutorial.
+On our computer, in your Linux console, if you type `pwd` to get the current folder, you will see `/tmp/joomla` because It's the directory we have used in the tutorial.

-Then, we jump in the Joomla Docker container by running `docker compose exec joomla /bin/sh` and, you can see it, we do not have any longer a prompt starting with `>` but with `$` but that is not the only difference.
-If now, we run `pwd` again, we are no more located in our `/tmp/joomla` folder but in `/var/www/html`.
+Then, we jump in the Joomla Docker container by running `docker compose exec joomla /bin/sh` and, you can see it, we don't have any longer a prompt starting with `>` but with `$` but that isn't the only difference.
+If now, we run `pwd` again, We're no more in our `/tmp/joomla` folder but in `/var/www/html`.

-It can drive you mad but ... when entering in the Docker container, you are *no more* on your computer, you are virtually in another computer, the container.
+It can drive you mad but ... when entering in the Docker container, you're *no more* on your computer, you're virtually in another computer, the container.
 In that *computer*, the current folder is thus `/var/www/html`.
 By typing `exit`, you will leave the container, go back to your computer and back in the `/tmp/joomla` folder.

 ```bash
 ❯ pwd